dsolonenko/titanius-launcher/README.md

 The scraper is still work in progress, some things dont work yet like folders support.

-## Standalone Emulators

-Due to the Storage Access Framework (SAF) restrictions, you might have to grant Titanius Launcher permission to share ROM files with standalone emulators.
-To accomplish this, navigate to Settings -> ROMs Folders -> Add Shared Folder and add the relevant folders.
-Ensure that these folders correspond to the ones used in your standalone emulators.
-For instance, if you're using the standalone Drastic for DS, the shared folder in Titanius Launcher and the Drastic folder should both be set to `[ROMs Folder Location]/Roms/nds`.

 ## Custom Emulators

 Sometimes it is necessary to use a custom emulator for a particular system.
 To do so, navigate to Settings -> Custom Emulators and add a new emulator.